-Treating sleep apnea in children can support both their physical and mental health.
-Quality sleep is a key factor in healthy development, helping your child reach their optimal height and weight.
-Plus, treating sleep apnea reinforces efforts to combat childhood obesity.
-Physical symptoms like headaches and fatigue may also subside when your child receives treatment for their sleep apnea.
+Treating sleep apnea in children can benefit both their physical and mental health.
+Quality sleep is the key factor in healthy development, helping your child reach their optimal height and weight.

 Will my child’s sleep apnea go away when they’re older?

-While sleep apnea is common in adults, childhood sleep apnea does not necessarily mean the symptoms will persist through adulthood.
-Sleep apnea symptoms can subside as your child develops into adulthood.
+While OSA is common in adults, childhood sleep apnea doesn’t necessarily mean the symptoms will persist through adulthood.
+Sleep apnea symptoms may subside as your child develops into adulthood.

 However, treating early signs of sleep apnea is the best way to ensure your child’s healthy development and promote lifelong health.
 Your kids will benefit the most from early treatment to reduce the negative impacts of the condition.